CSCI-5619-Fall-2020/Assignment-2/README.md

 ## Rubric

 Graded out of 10 points.
-Empty template project.
-Each of the parts to be added are presented in lecture or covered in one of the lessons in the [Babylon 101](https://doc.babylonjs.com/babylon101/) tutorials.
+Each of the parts to be added are presented in lecture or covered in the [Babylon 101](https://doc.babylonjs.com/babylon101/) and [Babylon How To](https://doc.babylonjs.com/how_to/) tutorials.

-1. Create an outdoor scene
-2. Create N objects
-3. Add multiple lights, ambient, directional, spotlight, pointlight
-4. Add a skybox
-5. Camera with collisions and gravity
-6. Upload a working build

-**Bonus Challenge:**  Make one of the mesh objects follow the player
+1. The ground of the virtual environment should be an imported mesh that is more complex that a simple rectangular ground plane.
+(2)
+2. The environment should also contain *at least* six unique objects that are also imported meshes.
+These objects should be placed in the environment to form a plausible scene.
+(2)
+3. The imported meshes should be children of a `TransformNode` object called `root`.
+When you apply a transformation to the `root` node (e.g., moving or rotating), all the imported mesh objects in the scene should move along with it.
+(1)
+4. Add an ambient (hemispheric) light and a directional light.
+Adjust the parameters for both lights so that the illumination looks reasonable in your scene.
+(1)
+5. Add a [skybox](https://doc.babylonjs.com/how_to/skybox) to the scene.
+You can use the example textures from the Babylon website or find your own images on the internet.
+(2)
+6. Implement [collision detection](https://doc.babylonjs.com/babylon101/cameras,_mesh_collisions_and_gravity) so that the camera cannot fly through the mesh objects in your scene.
+Note that you do not have to implement gravity, but you may choose to do so.
+(1)
+7. Build the program by executing `npm run build` and make sure to include your assets in the `dist` directory.
+The debug layer should be disabled in your final build.
+Upload it to your public `.www` directory, and make sure to set the permissions so that it loads correctly in a web browser.
+You should include this URL in submission information section of your `README.md` file.
+(1)

+**Bonus Challenge:**  Change to "night mode" when the `n` key is pressed.
+In this mode, the ambient and directional lights should be made much darker to simulate an outdoor environment at night.
+Add other types of lights that are only turned on at night, such as point and spot lights.
+Adjust the parameters for these new lights to create some atmosphere in your scene.
+When the `d` key is pressed, change back to "daytime mode" by returning all the lights to their original state.
+(1)

+Make sure to document all third party assets. ***Be aware that points will be deducted for using third party assets that are not properly documented.***

 ## Submission